 Trading through a limited company

-It is important to remember that when you extract the money from the company this will give rise to an income tax charge on yourself.
-There are three ways in which you can be paid: salary, loan or a dividend.
-The income will need to be detailed on your personal tax return.
+It is important to remember that when you personally extract money from the company this will give rise to an income tax charge on yourself, the tax consequences depending on how those funds are extracted i.e. salary, dividend, loan etc…

 If you would like any advice please contact our Director of Tax, Aaron Phillips.